Deploying Ops Manager on vSphere

 If prompted, select a host and click Next.

-Note: If your vSphere host does not support VT-X/EPT, hardware virtualization must be **off**.
+Note: If your vSphere host does not support VT-X/EPT, you must disable hardware virtualization.
 For more information, see PCF on vSphere Requirements.

 Select a storage destination and click Next.

 Select a disk format and click Next.
-For more information about disk formats, see Provisioning a Virtual Disk on vSphere.
+For more information about disk formats, see Provisioning a Virtual Disk in vSphere.

-Warning: Ops Manager v2.0 requires a Director VM with at least 8 GB memory.
+Warning: Ops Manager v2.1 requires a Director VM with at least 8 GB memory.

 Select a network from the drop down list and click Next.